 Born in 1944, Bonnie Franklin was an American actress, singer and dancer who broke into acting in her teens, when she landed a few television roles.
 For nearly a decade, starting in 1974, Franklin played Ann Romano, a loving but tough divorced mother on the hit TV show One Day at a Time.
 After the show ended in 1984, Franklin made several other television appearances and directed.
 She died from pancreatic cancer on March 1, 2013, in Los Angeles, California.

 Bonnie Gail Franklin was born on January 6, 1944, in Santa Monica, California.
-For nearly a decade, Bonnie Franklin played Ann Romano, a loving but tough divorced mother on the hit television show, One Day at a Time.
+For nearly a decade, Bonnie Franklin played Ann Romano, a loving but tough divorced mother on the hit television show One Day at a Time.
 She started out as a tap dancer as a child and landed a few television roles while barely in her teens.
-In 1960s, Franklin made a few of guest appearances on such classic television shows as The Man from U.N.C.L.E., Gidget, and The Munsters.
+In the 1960s, Franklin made a few guest appearances on such classic television shows as The Man from U.N.C.L.E., Gidget and The Munsters.

 Before making it big on the small screen, Bonnie Franklin had found success on Broadway in the 1970 musical Applause.
 The play was a musical interpretation of the 1950 film All About Eve and starred Lauren Bacall as an aging stage actress fending off a much younger rival played by Penny Fuller.
 In a supporting role, Franklin sang the title song and earned a Tony Award nomination for her work.

 While working on the series, Bonnie Franklin found time for other projects.
 Returning to the stage, she toured with an autobiographical cabaret act in early 1980s.
-Franklin also starred in several television movies, most notably as a women's health activist Margaret Sanger in 1980's Portrait of a Rebel: The Remarkable Mrs. Sanger.
+Franklin also starred in several television movies, most notably as women's health activist Margaret Sanger in 1980's Portrait of a Rebel: The Remarkable Mrs. Sanger.
 During her time on set of the movie, Franklin grew close to producer Marvin Minoff, who became her second husband (she was previously married to Ron Sossi).